mmxMichelle/Intro_to_ML/MMLCW_1116/README.txt

 exploration plot for 10 dimensional data cell by cell.
 For simpler MLP results reproduction, one can run the following command under the root directory, which would use the best MLP model for each dimension to predict kryptonite data labels.
-However, due to time limit, we are unable to save SVM RBF best models for reproduction, but running the svmrbf.py should give similar results to those provided in the essay.

 、、、
 python nn_reproduce.py
 、、、

+However, due to time limit, we are unable to save SVM RBF best models for reproduction, but running the svmrbf.py should give similar results to those provided in the essay.
+The overall model performance with respect to each dimension can be visualized by running accuracy_vs_dim.ipynb.